cpatel6/AAI-551-WS/README.md

 ## Team Contributions

-Charmilkumar Vijaykumar Patel: Set up the GitHub repository and managed version control, sourced and provided the Parkinson's voice dataset, and contributed to Python code implementation.

-Yunyang Zhang: Contributed to Python code implementation, handled data preprocessing and program structure, and wrote the README and output documentation.

 ### Charmilkumar Vijaykumar Patel
 - Set up the GitHub repository and managed version control
 - Sourced and provided the Parkinson's voice dataset